Most people would not associate a gas grill with smoking, but you can do it, and so here we are with a simple guide on how to smoke on a gas grill.

 - A means of keeping ashes from escaping and sticking to the food

-Click here to see a selection of the best smoker boxes on the market today.
+Click here to see a selection of the best smoker boxes on the market today, and check out our guide for a more detailed discussion on how to use wood chips for smoking.

 Disposable Smoking Tray